 Scientifically, the one that is constantly being proven by current science.

 Effectively, the art of blissful living and science of complete healing.

 The original source of many of today’s natural therapies, Ayurveda is hailed as the ‘mother of all healing sciences’.
-Born from Ancient Indian wisdom, Ayurveda focuses on inspiring individuals to heal rapidly and easily with the aid of natural resources such as herbs, compounds, diet and nutrition, body therapies, counseling and lifestyle adjustments.
-He has identified over 2000 native Ayurvedic herbs in our Australian backyards!
+Born from Ancient Indian wisdom, Ayurveda focuses on inspiring individuals to explore their natural potentials as well as heal rapidly and easily with the aid of natural resources such as herbs, compounds, diet and nutrition, body therapies, counselling and lifestyle adjustments.
+Rama has identified around 2000 native Ayurvedic herbs in our Australian backyards!